neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

     are available in Font Awesome http://fortawesome.github.io/Font-Awesome/3.2.1/icons/.

   ``help``
     Configuration of contextual help.
-For now only ``message`` that is rendered as popover is supported.
+Displays a message that is rendered as popover when the user clicks the help icon in an insert node dialog.

     ``message``
       Help text for the node type.
-Supports markdown.
+It supports markdown to format the help text and can be translated (see :ref:`translate-nodetypes`).

   ``inlineEditable``
     If TRUE, it is possible to interact with this Node directly in the content view.